casey-moldavon/developer-profile-generator/README.md

 ​
 ## Getting Started
 ​
 To start, we students were given most of the styling css to use for our application.
 This was my first encountered challenge as i had to analyze that along with the provided image to determine how the html should be structured.
 I would have much rather done things the other way around as this took an alarming amount of time but was an interesting challenge to overcome.
+To help with this though, i found using an index.html to test the appearance in the browser was quite helpful (this file should definitely be ignored though as i stopped updating it after the styling and html were complete.)

 images below will display what was given...